 Are there any industry standards or regulations for cybersecurity in CNC?

-Read What is milling of wood?
+Read What is CNC furniture?

 While there are no specific regulations or standards exclusively dedicated to CNC cybersecurity, many broader cybersecurity frameworks can be applied to CNC systems.
 For example, the National Institute of Standards and Technology (NIST) Cybersecurity Framework provides guidelines and best practices that organizations can adopt to enhance their overall cybersecurity posture, including CNC environments.